-Is Englewood, CO a Good Place to Live?
+Is Englewood, CO, a Good Place to Live?

-Englewood is a mixture of the urban and suburban, but it has a strong community feeling that attracts many people to the area.
+Englewood is a mixture of urban and suburban, but it has a strong community feeling that attracts many people to the area.
 Englewood is a varied community, with everything from the sculptures at the Museum of Outdoor Arts to the petting zoo in Belleview Park.

 Englewood is right next to Denver, so it offers a quick commute and easy access to everything that the city has to offer.
-However, this does also mean that is has a slightly more urban feel than some of the metro areas that are further out.
+However, this does also mean that it has a slightly more urban feel than some of the metro areas that are further out.
 You will find a more active nightlife in Englewood, with plenty of bars, restaurants, and entertainment venues around the main streets.
 A lot of young professionals live in Englewood, although there are also a lot of families and seniors in the community too.
 Englewood is generally safe, but it does experience more crime than areas such as Littleton and Cherry Hills Village.
 However, there is a lot of variation across the city, with more affluent neighborhoods in Englewood tending to be a lot safer.

 Despite being so close to Denver, there is still plenty of open space to enjoy.
-The South Platte River trail system passes through Englewood, providing many miles of well maintained trails for hiking.
+The South Platte River trail system passes through Englewood, providing many miles of well-maintained trails for hiking.
 Cherry Creek State Park is also right next to Englewood, allowing locals to get closer to nature or enjoy activities ranging from cross-country skiing in winter to jet skiing in the warmer months.
 It is easy to enjoy an active, outdoor lifestyle in Englewood.

-Is Englewood, CO a Good Place to Retire?
+Is Englewood, CO, a Good Place to Retire?

 Englewood is a popular choice for buyers who are looking for retirement properties in the Denver metro area.
-The friendly community is a big draw for many retirees and Englewood has a lot of amenities that are geared towards older residents, including some popular retirement centers and senior living communities.
+The friendly community is a big draw for many retirees, and Englewood has a lot of amenities that are geared towards older residents, including some popular retirement centers and senior living communities.
 Englewood is also within easy reach of Denver by rail or road, so it could be the perfect choice if you're planning a retirement with lots of trips to museums, concerts, and restaurants in the city.

-Is Englewood, CO a Good Place for Families?
+Is Englewood, CO, a Good Place for Families?

 Many families choose to live in Englewood in order to enjoy a suburban lifestyle near the city.
 The Englewood Public Schools District has a good reputation, with four elementary schools, two middle schools, and two high schools in the area.
 Some parts of Englewood are covered by the Littleton Public School District, which is ranked as one of the best in the Denver metro area.
-Children will also enjoy all the recreational activities available in the local parks, Englewood Rec Center, and at the popular Pirates Cover water park.
+Children will also enjoy all the recreational activities available in the local parks, Englewood Rec Center, and the popular Pirates Cover water park.

 How Much Does It Cost to Live in Englewood, CO?

 The median sales price for a home in Englewood is $525,000.
 Although the cost of living is above the US average, it is about average for Colorado.
 Englewood could therefore be the perfect choice if you're looking for a more affordable home near Denver.
-The cost of living in Englewood will be significantly lower than in some nearby areas such as Highlands Ranch and Cherry Hills Village.
+The cost of living in Englewood will be significantly lower than in some nearby areas, such as Highlands Ranch and Cherry Hills Village.
 You'll enjoy many of the same advantages, including an easy commute to Denver and plenty of green space, but without the additional costs.